kube-academy/kalab-kubectl/workshop/content/intro.md

-This scenario we will introduce you to the basic `kubectl` commands.
-You'll learn the basics on how to navigate through your cluster.
+This workshop will introduce you to the basic `kubectl` commands.
+You will also learn the basics of how to navigate through your cluster.